Eva Luckes: Reforms

-Luckes' reforms initiated in 1880 were built around a well established plan of what she wanted to achieve; before that date there were Probationers, but their training consisted simply of one year's work on the wards, after which they were considered to be trained nurses, without examination.
-They were then expected to undertake a further 2 years service.
-She ensured that nurses were better provided for by seeing that meals were provided and that better accommodation was available.
-After the reforms, it was established that a Probationer's training should last 2 years, the first year being concerned with theoretical knowledge and the second with practical skills.
+Luckes' reforms initiated in 1880 were built around a well-established plan of what she wanted to achieve; before that date there were Probationers, but their training consisted simply of one year's work on the wards, after which they were considered to be trained nurses, without examination.
+They were then expected to undertake a further two years' service.
+She ensured that nurses were better provided for by seeing that meals were provided, and that better accommodation was available.
+After the reforms, it was established that a Probationer's training should last two years, the first year being concerned with theoretical knowledge and the second with practical skills.

 If successful in the examination at the end of this time, the qualified nurse was expected to serve for a further year.
-The training was later extended to 3 years and 1 year after qualification.
+The training was later extended to three years and one year after qualification.
 In 1884 a class of "Paying Probationers" – those who could afford to pay for their training – was introduced.

 Training

 The selection procedure for new nurses became more rigorous.
 After an application form had been filled in, there was a personal interview with Matron, a medical examination and a month's trial before being accepted as a probationer.
-Proper training was given, supplemented by lectures given by Luckes herself and a member of the medical staff.
+Proper training was given, supplemented by lectures given by Luckes herself and two members of the medical staff.
+For the first few years these were given by Dr Sansom, a physician and Mr Treves, a surgeon.
 Proper examinations were introduced at the end of the training period.
-In 1895 the system of training was amended, by the introduction of a 7-week Preliminary Training Course at Tredegar House, devoted almost entirely to classroom learning, followed by an examination.
-In the summer of 1897 an epidemic of typhoid fever broke out in Maidstone and six of Luckes' Nurses were seconded to help, including Edith Cavell.
-Of the 1,700 who contracted the disease, only 132 died.
+In 1895 the system of training was amended, by the introduction of a seven-week Preliminary Training Course at Tredegar House, devoted almost entirely to classroom learning, followed by an examination.
+In the summer of 1897, a typhoid epidemic broke out in Maidstone and nine of Luckes' Probationers were seconded to help, including Edith Cavell.
+Lückes also sent several more from the hospital's Private Nursing Institution.
+Of the 1,700 who contracted the disease, at least 132 died.
 In 1905 a department for the training of Pupil Midwives was established and was recognised by the Central Midwives Board in February 1906.
 She also improved the pay of her nurses and encouraged them to join the National Pension Scheme for Nurses that had been established.